vinaydahiya04/LaneDetection/readme.md

 * Matplotlib

 ## Throughput
-The model computed lanes for 100 images of average esolution 351*532 in 1.498 s on a standard CPU based computer.
+The model computed lanes for 100 images of average resolution (351*532) in 1.498 s on a standard CPU environment.
 Giving a throughput of 67.11 img/sec.

 ## To Run the program clone this repository and use the command "python lane.py"